ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 | Hold and release left button of mouse | Create a rectangle box |
 | Press 'y' on keyboard | Confirm revising of current image (ONLY work after revising all keypoints and capturing bounding box)

+**Note**: In MPII fashion or for the 68 facial landmarks, the rectangle box is created for head bounding box, while it is for body bounding box in COCO fashion.

 ## Citation